YesTea2/Sorting-Algorithm-Visualizer/README.md

-# CS162-Project-6
+# Sorting Algorithm Visualizer - a Python application using CustomTkinter

-An application that displays using different sorting algorithms as well as a binary search
+An application that displays multiple sorting algorithms visually on the screen by manipulating the data of rectangles

+This also includes using a Binary Search to look up individual values after sorting the data.

+Created for CS162 spring term 2024 at Linn-Benton Community College

+Packages needed:
+    CustomTkinter build > 0.3
+    Random

 *** Notes ***

-    While the merge sort option does work and will eventually display the data sorted properly, I was unable to find a solution to have it display each step without breaking how the merge sort operates, instead there is a print statement kept inside this function so it can be seen that is, in fact, running a merge sort.
+    While the merge sort option does work and will eventually display the data sorted properly, I was unable to find a solution to have it display each step without breaking how the merge sort operates, instead there is a print statement kept inside this function so it can be seen that it is running a merge sort.

     The merge sort also presented a problem with not being able to find a good way to have a condition to check when it's finished, once you click the merge sort